Yaolegol/laravel-docker-NMP/README.md

 ## Notes

 - app has been tested and developed on `ubuntu 18.04.5 LTS`
-- .env file include in repo for testing purpose
+- .env file included in repo for testing purpose